Christianity in Lebanon: Churches and monasteries in Lebanon

 Maronite Church of Saidet et Tallé in Deir el Qamar, Lebanon.

 The head of the Maronite Church is the Maronite Patriarch of Antioch, who is elected by the bishops of the Maronite church and now resides in Bkerké, north of Beirut (but in the northern town of Dimane during the summer months).
 The current Patriarch (from 2011) is Mar Bechara Boutros al-Rahi.
 When a new patriarch is elected and enthroned, he requests ecclesiastic communion from the Pope, thus maintaining communion within the Catholic Church.
 Patriarchs may also be accorded the status of cardinals, in the rank of cardinal-bishops.

 The Seat of the Maronite Catholic Church is in Bkerké.
 Monasteries in Lebanon are run by both the Maronite and Orthodox churches.
 The Holy Monastery of Saint George in Deir El Harf and Saint John the Baptist Monastery in Douma both date back to the 5th century.
 The Balamand Monastery in Tripoli is a very prominent Orthodox monastery that has a seminary and a university associated with it.

+According to the Directory of Churches in Lebanon, the country is home to more than 2,000 churches spread across all governorates.
+These churches serve a wide range of Christian communities and stand as enduring symbols of Lebanon's rich religious heritage.
+The directory documents thousands of places of worship and provides historical information on many of the nation's most significant churches, monasteries, shrines, and Christian landmarks.